bthate/botd/docs/index.rst

  $ sudo rm /etc/systemd/system/botd.service

-USAGE
+ADMIN
 =====

-BOTD havs it's own CLI, the botctl program.
-It needs root because the botd program uses systemd to get it started after a reboot.
+BOTD has it's own CLI, the botctl program.
+It needs root to lower privileges to botd user and run a systemd command to run botcmd, the real bot exec.
 You can run it on the shell prompt and, as default, it won't do anything.

 ::